-The biggest risk is that we just don’t know enough about the risks and benefits about fasting.
-There are risks linked with the frequency and duration of the fast.
+The biggest risk is that we don’t know enough about the potential risks (and benefits) of fasting.
+There are many risks linked with the frequency & duration of the fast.
 For example, structuring your day so you allow yourself to eat during an 8 hour window and fast for the other 16 hours, over a period of several weeks, is relatively low risk as compared to fasting for longer times during the day and doing it over a period of months.
 For people with diabetes who take a glucose lowering medicine (such as insulin or a sulfonylurea medicine), fasting is linked with hypoglycemia or low blood sugar.
-It is important if you take one of these medicines to talk with your healthcare provider about your intention to do a fast and how it might affect your diabetes care plan.
+If you take one of these medicines, it’s extremely important to talk with your healthcare provider about your intention to do a fast and how it might affect your diabetes care plan.
 Breaking the fast may lead to hyperglycemia.
-Fasting may also be linked with dehydration.
-It is not recommended for certain groups of individuals including pregnant women or those who struggle with disordered eating patterns.
+Fasting may also be linked to dehydration.
+It’s not recommended for certain groups of individuals including pregnant women or those who struggle with disordered eating patterns.

 What are the types of fasts?

-The most common types of fasting for weight or diabetes management is intermittent fasting.
-This is an umbrella term for various types of eating patterns that cycle between fasting and non-fasting.
+The most common type of fasting for weight or diabetes management is called “intermittent fasting”.
+This is an umbrella term for eating patterns that cycle between fasting and not fasting.
 The two most common types of intermittent fasting patterns are time-restricted fasts (TRF) and day-long fasts.

 Time restricted fasts: Most of us fast about 12-14 hours a day – the hours between the last time we eat something at night until the first time we eat something in the morning.
-The principle behind TRF is to gradually increase the amount of time you are fasting and decrease the time you eat.
+The principle behind TRF is to gradually increase the amount of time you are fasting and decrease the time you’re eating.
 For example:

 - 16:8 fast: No food for 16 hours and eat only during an 8 hour window (such as between 11 am – 7pm).

-- 20:4 fast: Food is only eaten during a 4 hour window each day (a meal and one to two snacks)
+- 20:4 fast: Food is only eaten during a 4 hour window each day (a large meal and one to two snacks).

 Alternate Day Fasts: There are many variations on this theme.
 A true “alternate day” (eating and fasting every other day) is the least common approach.
 More common is the:

 - 5:2 day fast: For 5 days in the week you eat normally and for 2 days you fast (not consecutive days).
-During those fast days, you might allow yourself between 500-800 calories.
+During those fast days, you might eat between 500-800 calories.